jhallen/exorsim/README.md

 [http://www.bitsavers.org/bits/Motorola/Exorcisor/](http://www.bitsavers.org/bits/Motorola/Exorcisor/)

+You need to use [ImageDisk]([http://www.classiccmp.org/dunfield/img/index.htm](http://www.classiccmp.org/dunfield/img/index.htm)  to extract the binary data from from the .IMD files (requires MS-DOS).

+	imdu disk.imd disk.dsk /b

+Or you can use "imdx" provided in this repository:

+	imdx disk.imd

 The EXORciser was designed primarily to help you write assembly language programs for Motorola's 8-bit microprocessors, including 6800, 6801, 6805 and 6809.
-But it also supported some high level language compilers including BASIC, FORTRAN, COBOL, MPL (a PL/I clone) and PASCAL.
+But it also supported some high level language compilers including BASIC, FORTRAN, COBOL, [MPL](https://github.com/jhallen/exorsim/blob/master/mpl/readme.md) and PASCAL.

 The EXORciser could be used without any disk drives.
 In this case, you would use a paper tape punch and reader, usually part of an ASR33 terminal.